 Workers Compensation gives employees benefits to help them recover from work-related injuries or illnesses.
-It can also benefit your employee’s families if they lose their lives in a workplace accident.
-Different factors, such as job risk, claims history, and payroll size, can affect workers’ compensation costs.
+It can also benefit your employees’ families if they die in a workplace accident.
+Factors such as job risk, claims history and payroll size can affect workers’ compensation costs.

 3. Property Insurance

 Property Insurance covers equipment, signage, inventory, and furniture in the event of a fire, storm, or theft.
 However, it doesn’t cover mass-destruction events like floods and earthquakes.
 You’ll need a separate policy if your area is at risk for these issues.
 According to the Federal Emergency Management Agency, about 40% to 60% of small businesses never reopen after a natural disaster.

 Commercial Auto Insurance helps protect you and your employees on the road if you drive company-owned vehicles for business.
 In addition, it can help cover property damage and bodily injury claims from an accident your business causes.

 Cyber Liability Insurance helps your business respond to a data breach if identifiable information gets lost or stolen personally.
 In addition, many policies will include extortion coverage, business income protection, and systems failure, all caused by a breach.